axeiira/axeiira/README.md

   A cloud classification website to predict cloud types based on images using deep learning.

 - [**C-Dex (Movie Website)**](https://github.com/c-dexx)
-  Website for Movie Documentaries and Reviews
+  Website for Movie Documentaries and Reviews.

 - [**Elevator Weight Monitoring Simulation**](https://github.com/axeiira/ESP32-Elevator-Load-Monitor.git)
   An IoT-based system for monitoring elevator weight using a load cell and HX711 module, powered by ESP32.
 This system provides real-time data over both MQTT and HTTP protocols and integrates seamlessly with Node-RED for visualization and predictive maintenance.